 The recent complaint by the Pixel 7a users indicates the abnormal operation of the fingerprint scanner.
 The respective users are going through two main issues regarding the fingerprint sensor: the sensor is not working or reading slowly.
 The users describe the potential issue with the fingerprint sensor on the Pixel 7a, where it is either not working or working slowly to authenticate the fingerprint.

 The users say that the fingerprint sensor is not working when they try to use their fingerprint to unlock the phone or perform any other operation that requires authentication.
 The sensor is not able to recognize the fingerprint.
-On the other hand, if the sensor is even functioning after several attempts, it is taking time to scan, perform and authenticate the operation.
+On the other hand, if the sensor is even functioning after several attempts, it takes time to scan, perform, and authenticate the operation.
 Moreover, the sensor is not even working in outdoor environments.

 However, the issue is not limited to only the Pixel 7a.
 The Google Pixel 6 and Pixel 7 users have also experienced the abnormal operation of the fingerprint scanner.
 This also indicates that the sensor used in the recently launched Pixel 7a is the same one used in the Pixel 6 and 7 devices.
 The old Pixel 5 has not faced such an issue, and the fingerprint reader on the device has been performing well.